create gui to access datalogger program

 Also if we're able to view the program, ideally an advanced user could also edit it (uploading the new version to the logger).

-#6 Updated by Derik Barseghian about 8 years ago
+#6 Updated by Derik Barseghian over 8 years ago

 r55 adds a GetFileFromLogger method and associated get-file-from-logger command.
 E.g.

 get-file-from-logger CR800 CPU:conf.CR8